Knife Steel Info

 - Shirogami #1: The hardest white paper steel.
 It stays sharp the longest but can be brittle under aggressive use.

 - Shirogami #2: The most commonly used type of white steel.
-Good edge retention and very easy to sharpen.
+Offers good edge retention and is very easy to sharpen.

 - Shirogami #3: The most durable of the three types but dulls more quickly.